 In order to be able to give more focus directly to spiritual practices.
 Many spiritual traditions have monastics, including Hindu, Buddhist, and Christian.
 In the tradition of the Ramakrishna Order the purpose of monastic life is to work out one’s own liberation and to train oneself to do good to the world, along the lines laid down by Sri Ramakrishna, Sri Sarada Devi and Swami Vivekananda.

-One aspiring to be a formal member of the Ramakrishna Order of Monks must be under 30 years of age, have at least a degree, be reasonably healthy and pass a physical exam.
+One aspiring to be a formal member of the Ramakrishna Order of Monks must be a male under 30 years of age, have at least a degree, be reasonably healthy and pass a physical exam.
 Absolute celibacy, burning renunciation, obedience to seniors and readiness to practise all the 4 yogas as depicted by Swami Vivekananda either singly or totally according to the circumstances he is placed in, are required.
 Those who are desirous of joining may contact any of the Ramakrishna Centres either in India or abroad.

 To satisfy that curiosity, the following passages, with some minor modifications, are quoted from a booklet (For Enquirers About Ramakrishna Math and Ramakrishna Mission.
 Second revised edition, pp. 46-50.
 Publishers: Sri Ramakrishna Math, Madras, India) by Swami Tapasyananda, one of the Ramakrishna Orders past Vice-Presidents.